 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 - Quick Read